jstz-dev/jstz/docs/quick_start.md

 }
 ```

 And that's it!
 You are now equipped to battle the evil forces of centralization.
-Go forth and do jstz 👊!
+Go forth and do Jstz 👊!